News and Commentary

 Sharing is caring!

 The U.S. Department of Education released its final Title IX regulation on April 19.
 Slated to go into effect on August 1, 2024, the controversial regulation changes the definition of sex to include “gender identity.”
-The policy is expected to have far-reaching effects on campus due process, free speech, gender transitioning of youth, parental rights, and women’s sports.
+The policy is expected to have far-reaching, harmful effects on campus due process, free speech, gender transitioning of youth, parental rights, and women’s sports.

 The Rule is so radical that it suggests the Department of Education has embarked on an ill-conceived campaign to rework schools, families, free speech, and due process, according to the Marxist vision.